muff/FW/README.md

 #FW
 ##A ripoff javascript framework.
-FW is a object for storage
+FW is a object for storage and extension

 ##Extend
 	  FW.extend({ ajax: {} }); // Returns extended FW